getify/You-Dont-Know-JS/async & performance/ch4.md

 ## Generators + Promises

-In our previous discussion, we showed how generators can be iterated asynchronously, which is a huge step forward.
+In our previous discussion, we showed how generators can be iterated asynchronously, which is a huge step forward in sequential reason-ability over the spaghetti mess of callbacks.
 But we lost something very important: the trustability and composability of promises (see Chapter 3)!

-But don't worry, we can get that back.
+Don't worry -- we can get that back.
 The best of all worlds is to combine generators (synchronous-looking async code) with promises (trustable and composable).

 But how?

-Recall from Chapter 3 the promise-based approach to our running example:
+Recall from Chapter 3 the promise-based approach to our running Ajax example:

 ```js
 function foo(x,y) {